ExCL-Docs/excl-user-docs/excl-support/backup.md

 This storage location is good for caching files on local host storage, for speeding up tasks which are storage IO bound, and performing tasks which fail on NFS storage (for example, Apptainer and embedded Linux builds).
-If you require more scratch storage than is available contact [excl-help@ornl.gov](mailto:excl-help@ornl.gov) as on newer systems there is often additional storage available that has not been allocated.
+If you require more scratch storage than is available [open a support request](https://www.excl.ornl.gov/support-request/) as on newer systems there is often additional storage available that has not been allocated.
 Similarly contact us if there is no /scratch or /scratch2 directory.
 Since there is (currently) no purging policy, please clean up after you